-Public Works administers the County's Graffiti Abatement Program, which is tasked with the removal of graffiti in the unincorporated areas of the County and flood control district channels.
+Public Works administers the County's Graffiti Abatement Program, which is tasked with the removal of graffiti in the unincorporated areas of the County and Flood Control District channels.
 The Program also includes an education and outreach component to deter youth from engaging in graffiti vandalism and to encourage communities to report graffiti.
-Upon notification, graffiti is removed within 48 hours, all in an effort to promote safe and sustainable communities.
-Public Works removes approximately 8 million square feet of graffiti per year.
+During this latest quarter, Public Works abated approximately 31,752 tags throughout the County in an effort to promote safe and sustainable communities.